StarPlayrX/bigmac/README.md

 ## How to clone your system
 * Execute `sudo asr -s /drag/source/here -t /drag/target/here -er -nov`.

-## Known issues with USB 2.0
+## Known issues

+### USB 2.0
-1. Input devices that get disconnected do not reconnect.
+* Input devices that get disconnected do not reconnect.
 Workaround, use a USB 2.0/3.0 hub.
 Plug that into a Mac USB port and plug your input devices into the hub.
 This has been tested.
 USB 3.0 PCIe cards will also work but not at boot time.
-2. USB storage devices are hotswapped with issue.
+* USB storage devices are hotswapped with issue.
-3. Certain thumb drives via USB 3.0 PCIe card, some will disconnect on idle.
+* Certain thumb drives via USB 3.0 PCIe card, some will disconnect on idle.
 USB Thumb drives tend to not work on USB 2.0 unless seen at boot time.

-## Known issues with MAME input devices
+### MAME input devices
 * USB 1.1 will be supported in bigmac2.

 ## 🍟 Big Mac Contributors

-ASentientBot, BarryKN, JackLukeM, Syncretic, Exvision, Ritchie333, seyoon20087
+* ASentientBot, BarryKN, JackLukeM, Syncretic, Exvision, Ritchie333, seyoon20087

 See Credits file for our list of contributors

 ## 🍺 Big Unsupported Mac Influencers

-Dosdude1, Netkas, MacVidCards
+* Dosdude1, Netkas, MacVidCards

+## Special Thank Notes to Contributors

 Sending a warm welcome to the Unsupported Macs Team, you are the Best.
 And Sending back kudos to the Open Core Legacy Macs Team for mentioning bigmac and all our bloggers and video bloggers who have made how to's using bigmac.
 The bigmac community is growing every day.
 And this is the main reason I am doing a follow up version called bigmac2.

 If anyone wants to collaborate together with future versions of BigMac, I don't mind if you are on a different unsupport mac team including OpenCore.
 I am at a point where working together on something will do more for the greater good than I can do by myself.
 If you are interested at all and I don't mind if you have years to decades of experience or just have an interest in computers in general, please post an issue or pull request and would love to work with you.

+## Credits

-Updated on December 11, 2020 for macOS 11.0.1 (20B50), Mac Pros 2008, 2009, 2010, 2012, bigmac Copyright 2020 by Todd Bruss | NiceMac LLC
+Updated on December 15, 2020 for macOS 11.1 (20C69), Mac Pros 2008, 2009, 2010, 2012, bigmac Copyright © 2020 by Todd Bruss | NiceMac LLC

 A Big Mac is better than a New Mac.
 Please donate to [NiceMac LLC](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ)